 - 1. Connect your iDevice to a computer.
 From iTunes, go to the interface to manage the iDevice.
-Press [Apps], and then in the file sharing section, press NEXO Nemo to display the document directory. - 2.
-Press [Open...] or drag the .nemo file(s) you want to import. - 3.
-On your iDevice, go to the Sessions menu (see The Sessions menu).
+Press [Apps], and then in the File sharing section, press NEXO Nemo to display the document directory. - 2.
+Press [Open...] or drag the sessions (.nemo documents) you want to import. - 3.
+On your iDevice, go to the Sessions menu (see above).
 The session list now contains the imported session(s). - 4.
-Select the session to open, and from the home page press [Config] or [Live] to open it.
+Select the session to open.